tannerwelsh/archetype-template/README-TEMPLATE.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+Releases are generated automatically using [Semantic Release](https://github.com/semantic-release/semantic-release).

+[INCLUDE: INSTRUCTIONS FOR CONFIGURING / USING SEMANTIC RELEASE]

 ## Authors

 [INCLUDE: PEOPLE WHO DIRECTLY CONTRIBUTED TO THIS PROJECT]